Skip to content

 Product Carbon Footprint (PCF)

-The GHG Protocol Product Standard and ISO 14067 are two internationally recognized standards for quantifying and reporting the GHG emissions associated with products.
+The GHG Protocol Product Standard and ISO 14067 are two internationally recognised standards for quantifying and reporting the GHG emissions associated with products.
 They both provide a framework for companies and organizations to identify, measure, and report on the GHG emissions that occur throughout the entire life cycle of a product, from raw material extraction to end-of-life disposal.

 Both standards are based on the principles of life cycle assessment (LCA), which is a methodology for evaluating the environmental impacts of products and processes throughout their entire life cycle.
 LCA considers all of the environmental impacts of a product, from resource extraction to end-of-life disposal, including GHG emissions.